-This holiday collection was inspired by the lines, colors and shapes of Modigliani as well as the opalescent and glossy shine of natural materials like shell and glass.
+This holiday collection was inspired by the lines, colors, and shapes of Modigliani as well as the opalescent and glossy shine of natural materials like shell and glass.
 I like clothing to be expressive and original yet subtle so the person wearing it is the prominent focus in the end.
-I find inspiration from many sources—art, literature, nature, ideas and discussions, memories, dreams and theater… all coming together and re-connecting in new forms.
+I find inspiration from many sources—art, literature, nature, ideas and discussions, memories, dreams, and theater… all coming together and re-connecting in new forms.

 How is this collection different from your past collections?
 What pieces from your special holiday collection for Estella are you most excited about?
 Why?

 For Estella’s holiday collection, I am most excited about an exclusive starburst tutu which has a one-of-kind luminous radiating pattern on the bodice resulting from the hand-dying method we used on the silk satin and finished with a striking silk tulle skirt.
-We are also introducing hand-knit cardigans with vintage glass buttons, exclusive ribbon tights in pine/dark cherry and two new holiday featherbands with hand-made italian beads in dark turquoise and wild grape.
+We are also introducing hand-knit cardigans with vintage glass buttons, exclusive ribbon tights in pine/dark cherry and two new holiday featherbands with hand-made Italian beads in dark turquoise and wild grape.

 How far in advance do you work on your collections and what is the process?

 I begin designing about 5 months in advance for each collection.
-Much of the process is difficult to describe as it is happening deep inside my mind without a logic, but very much inspired by color, textiles and hand-processes.
+Much of the process is difficult to describe as it is happening deep inside my mind without logic, but very much inspired by color, textiles, and hand-processes.
 Often technical methods need to be worked out through a number of trials and suddenly something completely unexpected turns out to be a great surprise and then leads into another area of development until finally the collection almost builds itself!

 I know your background is in textiles and traditional French dressmaking, how did you decide to get into fashion?
 Did you happen upon it serendipitously?